open-telemetry/opentelemetry.io/content/en/blog/2022/k8sattributes.md

 different scenarios.
 At the end, we present some alternatives and possible future improvements.

-We won’t cover the details of the OpenTelemetry collector pipeline.
-For that please, refer to [OpenTelemetry collector documentation](/docs/collector/).
+Details of the OpenTelemetry collector pipeline won't be covered in this post.
+For those details please, refer to [OpenTelemetry collector documentation](/docs/collector/).

 Before diving into the details we need to clarify that the k8s attributes are